Cupcakke: 2012–2016: Early output, Cum Cake, S.T.D (Shelters to Deltas), and Audacious

-Harris released her first music video, "Gold Digger" onto her official YouTube channel in August 2012.
+Harris released her first music video, "Money" onto her official YouTube channel in August 2012.
 She was only 15 at the time of its release—the original video has since been deleted.
-Over the next few years, she continued to release original music, as well as freestyles using beats from other artists through her YouTube channel, where she has amassed over 812,000 subscribers.
+Over the next few years, she continued to release original music, as well as freestyles using beats from other artists through her YouTube channel, where she has amassed over 1.2 million subscribers.

 In October 2015, the official music video for her song "Vagina" was released on YouTube via YMCFilmz.
-According to Cupcakke, she wrote the song because she was inspired by Khia's song "My Neck, My Back (Lick It)".
+According to Cupcakke, she wrote the song because she was inspired by Khia's dirty rap song "My Neck, My Back (Lick It)" from 2002.
 One month later, Harris released "Deepthroat" on her own channel.
 Within weeks, the two videos went viral on YouTube, Worldstar, and Facebook.
 The songs later became singles for Harris' debut mixtape, Cum Cake, which was released in February 2016.
 Its release was also supported by further singles such as "Juicy Coochie", "Tit for Tat", and "Pedophile".
 A writer for Pitchfork, which included it on "9 Rap Mixtapes You Might Have Missed This Year", called the mixtape a "well rounded introduction to a skilled writer" and said it used songs "about love, loss, and hardship with its more explicit tracks to create a full profile of the up-and-coming Chicago rapper".
 "Pedophile" was also specifically noted for its "blunt commentary" on sexual assault.

 In June 2016, Harris released her second mixtape, S.T.D (Shelters to Deltas).
 It was preceded by the single "Best Dick Sucker".
 Other tracks, such as "Doggy Style" and "Motherlands", were also later released as singles.
 The mixtape was listed among Rolling Stone's "Best Rap Albums of 2016 So Far".